vswarte/shodan-rs/README.md

 # Shodan-rs

 A shodan client written in rust (if that wasn't clear yet).
 This library is heavily in flux and is missing a lot of components.
-I suggest waiting until the API is less in flux and there is a crate published.
+I suggest waiting until the API is less in flux and we've reached 1.0.0.
+This library builds on tokio to provide the task runtime.

 ## API support
 The official shodan API documentation can be found [here](https://developer.shodan.io/api).